-Based on a series of poems that Dr. Pellegrino wrote from his experiences as a medical resident.
-This play is about a prominent physician who finds himself daunted by the memories of former patients whom he feels he let down.
-His unease becomes acute when he develops a serious illness.
-He is compelled to face these difficult memories and be held accountable for his actions.
+Based on a series of poems that Dr. Pellegrino wrote from his experiences as a medical resident, this play is about a prominent physician who finds himself haunted by the memories of former patients whom he feels he let down.
+At the end of his career and faced with his own health problems, he is compelled to face these difficult memories and be held accountable for his actions.
 Ultimately, these very patients help him understand the power of hope and rediscover the emotions and ideals that called him to medicine in the first place.

 Cast for the Johns Hopkins School of Medicine performance: